 You Need a Dedicated and Experienced Attorney

-If you have been arrested or charged with DUI and child abuse as a result of having a minor in the vehicle, it is vital to seek knowledgeable legal representation from a Colorado Springs DUI defense lawyer as soon as possible after your arrest.
-The importance of fighting such serious charges cannot be overstated, and you will need a dedicated legal advocate with a history of success in defending DUI cases by your side, fighting for you.
+If you have been arrested and charged with DUI and child abuse as a result of having a minor in the vehicle, it is vital to seek knowledgeable legal representation from a Colorado Springs DUI defense lawyer as soon as possible after your arrest.
+The importance of fighting such serious charges cannot be overstated, and you will need a dedicated legal advocate with a history of success in defending DUI cases by your side and fighting for you.

-Tim Bussey with The Bussey Law Firm, P.C. has been practicing criminal law since 1991.
-He has been a prosecutor, defense attorney, Assistant District Attorney, and active duty Judge Advocate with the U.S. Air Force.
+Tim Bussey with The Bussey Law Firm, P.C., has been practicing criminal law since 1991.
+He has been a defense attorney, Assistant District Attorney, and active-duty Judge Advocate with the U.S. Air Force.
 He has been named among Colorado Super Lawyers® and awarded 10.0 Superb Rating on Avvo and the Avvo Clients' Choice Award for DUI and DWI.
 Call him today at (719) 475-2555 for a free consultation.